WIMP/FIMP dark matter and primordial black holes with memory burden effect: Summary

 \section{Summary}

-The lifetime of PBHs has recently been discovered to be extended by the memory burden effect.
-Hence, light PBHs may currently survive and become candidates for DM.
-We assume that DM is made of thermally produced WIMPs (or FIMPs), WIMPs (or FIMPs) produced via Hawking radiation of PBHs, and survived PBHs via the memory burden effect.
-If the effect of thermal production of WIMPs (or FIMPs) is much smaller than that of particle production of PBHs via Hawking radiation, we can omit the contribution of thermally produced WIMPs (or FIMPs), obtaining the case already studied in \cite{Haque2024JCAP}.
-Thus, we focus on the case that the effect of thermal production of WIMPs (or FIMPs) is much larger than that of particle production of PBHs via Hawking radiation.
+The lifetime of PBHs is extended by the memory burden effect.
+Hence, light PBHs may survive and become candidates for DM.
+We assume that DM is made of thermally produced WIMPs/FIMPs, WIMPs/FIMPs produced via the Hawking radiation of PBHs, and PBHs that survived via the memory burden effect.
+We focus on a case where the effect of the thermal production of WIMPs/FIMPs substantially exceeds that of PBH particle production via Hawking radiation.